Bryan-DelasPenas/Basketball-Stats/Web_Scrapers/Python_Scrapers/README.md

     - `Team ABV` is the team abbreviation<br>
     - `Team` is the name of the Team<br>
     - `Player` is the name of the player<br>
+    - `Age` is the age of the player<br>
+    - `G` is the amount of games played<br>
+    - `MP`is the amount of minutes played<br>
+    - `PER`is the measurment of a player's per-minute production<br>
+    - `TS%` is the measurement of shooting efficiency<br>
+    - `3PAr` is the percentage of FG Attempts from the 3 Point line<br>
+    - `FTr` is the number of FT Attempts per Field Goal Attempts<br>
+    - `ORB%` is an estimated percentage of available offensive rebounds a player takes when in game<br>
+    - `DRB%` is an estimated percentage of available defensive rebounds a player takes when in game<br>
+    - `TRB%` is an estimated percentage of available  rebounds a player takes when in game<br>
+    - `AST%` is an estimated percentage of teammate Field Goals a palyer assited while in game<br>
+    - `STL%` is an estimate percentage of opponent possessions that end with a steal by player while in game<br>
+    - `BLK%` is an estimate of the percentage of opponent Field Goal Attempts blocked by player while in game<br>
+    - `TOV%` is an estimate of turnovers commited per 100 plays<br>
+    - `USG%` is an estimate of percentage of team plays used by a player while in game<br>
+    - `OWS` is an estimate of the number of wins contributed by a player due to his offense<br>
+    - `DWS` is an estimate of the number of wins contributed by a player due to his defense<br>
+    - `WS` is an estimate of the number of wins contributed by a player<br>
+    - `WS/48` is an estimate of the number of wins contributed by a player per 48 minute<br>
+    - `OBPM` is a box score estimate of the offensive points per 100 possessions a player contributed<br>
+    - `DBPM` is a box score estimate of the defensive points per 100 possessions a player contributed<br>
+    - `BPM` is a box score estimate of the points per 100 possessions a player contributed<br>
+    - `VORP` is a box score estimate of the points per 100 Team possessions that a play contributed<br>

 #### Per_Game
 For `'Per_Game'` a Pandas Dataframe with the following columns<br>